-3.3.
-Setting time
+3.2 Setting Time

 The incorporation of glass powder in concrete significantly influences the setting time and early age properties.
-Glass powder, acting as an SCM, can accelerate or retard the setting time depending on its particle size and reactivity.
-Finely ground GWG powder may accelerate the early strength development due to pozzolanic reactions.
+Glass powder, acting as a supplementary cementitious material, can accelerate or retard the setting time depending on its particle size and reactivity.
+Finely GWG powder may accelerate the early strength development due to pozzolanic reactions.
 However, higher glass powder contents might prolong the setting time.
-Proper understanding and control of these effects are crucial for optimizing concrete mix designs with glass powder for the desired performance.
+Proper understanding and control of these effects are crucial for optimising concrete mix designs with glass powder for desired performance.
 The size of the glass powder significantly impacts the hydration process and setting time of the binder.
-Smaller particles increase surface area, accelerating hydration, and reducing setting time.
-Conversely, larger particles slowed down hydration, extending setting time.
+Smaller particles increase surface area, accelerating hydration and reducing setting time.
+Conversely, larger particles slow hydration, extending setting time.
 Understanding this relationship helps optimize binder performance for specific construction or material requirements.

-Glass powder acts as an SCM, influencing hydration kinetics and pozzolanic reactions.
+Glass powder acts as a supplementary cementitious material, influencing hydration kinetics and pozzolanic reactions.
 Finely ground glass powder, with increased surface area, accelerates hydration and promotes early strength development.
-Conversely, higher glass powder content or coarser particles may delay the setting time due to reduced reactivity.
+Conversely, higher glass powder content or coarser particles may delay setting time due to reduced reactivity.
 Understanding these effects is essential for optimizing concrete mix designs for specific performance needs.
 Glass sand, on the other hand, behaves differently due to its physical and chemical characteristics.
-Its hydrophobic nature increases the effective water demand in the mix [43,44], leading to prolonged setting times.
+Its hydrophobic nature increases the effective water demand in the mix [43, 44], leading to prolonged setting times.
 The distinct properties of glass sand, compared to glass powder, require precise consideration to ensure clarity in the mix's impact on setting time and hydration.

 Studies provide valuable insights into these effects.
-Aliabdo et al. [45] highlighted the influence of WGP on concrete's hydration and setting time, implicitly linking composition variations to performance changes.
+Aliabdo et al. [45] highlighted the influence of waste glass powder on concrete's hydration and setting time, implicitly linking composition variations to performance changes.
 Jiang et al. [46] focused on the hydration and setting time of cement paste incorporating glass powder, examining curing conditions, including elevated temperatures, which alter hydration kinetics and affect setting time.
-Additionally, Çelik et al. [47] explored the role of WGP in geopolymer concrete, where setting time is a critical parameter.
+Additionally, Çelik et al. [47] explored the role of waste glass powder in geopolymer concrete, where setting time is a critical parameter.
 These findings underline the need for ongoing research to clarify specific correlations between glass powder or sand content and setting time under diverse conditions.
 Such studies will aid in developing optimized concrete mixes for various construction scenarios, ensuring clarity in the distinct roles of glass powder and sand in concrete performance.

-4. Influence of GWG on concrete properties
+4. Influence of GWG on Concrete Properties

-GWG, when integrated into concrete as an SCM, significantly influences various properties.
+Ground waste glass, when integrated into concrete as a SCM, significantly influences various properties.
 Its pozzolanic reactivity enhances long-term strength and durability.
 The controlled particle size distribution improves workability and packing density, reducing porosity.
 Functioning as a filler, GWG densifies the microstructure, decreasing permeability and enhancing overall durability.
 Alkaline activation further boosts its performance in cementitious systems.
-The incorporation of GWG also mitigates the heat of hydration, which is beneficial in large structures.
+The incorporation of GWG also mitigates the heat of hydration, beneficial in large structures.
 Environmental advantages include waste reduction, resource conservation, and lower carbon footprint.
 Altogether, GWG profoundly shapes concrete properties, offering sustainable, high-performance solutions.

-4.1.
-Workability and rheology
+4.1 Workability and Rheology

 The incorporation of glass powder in concrete significantly influences its workability and rheology.
-Studies suggest that adding glass powder can enhance workability by acting as an SCM, improving particle packing and lubrication between particles.
+Studies suggest that adding glass powder can enhance workability by acting as a supplementary cementitious material, improving particle packing and lubrication between particles.
 The fine nature of glass powder contributes to smoother concrete mixes, facilitating easier placement and finishing during construction.
 Additionally, the rheological properties of concrete, such as viscosity and flowability, are influenced by glass powder.
-Proper dosage and particle size distribution play crucial roles in optimizing these properties, impacting the overall performance of the concrete mix in terms of handling, pumping, and forming desired shapes.
+Proper dosage and particle size distribution play crucial roles in optimising these properties, impacting the overall performance of the concrete mix in terms of handling, pumping, and forming desired shapes.